gshivansh2001/gshivansh.github.io/_pages/about.md

 To learn more about my recent explorations, please visit my [Research](https://gshivansh2001.github.io/gshivansh.github.io//publications/) page.

+<p style="text-align: justify;"> <b>Prior Experiences</b>: Previously, I earned my degree in Petroleum Engineering and worked as a Data Scientist at HCLTech, where I developed machine learning solutions for clients like Chevron and ExxonMobil.
+My work focused on optimising data ingestion pipelines and building predictive models for asset management and maintenance analytics.
+This hands-on industry experience sparked my deeper interest in how data-driven technologies impact organisations and people, eventually leading my curiosity to transition into Information systems and computational social science research.
+Further details about my skills and experience are available in my <a target="_self" href="/cv/">CV</a>. </p>

 <h3 id="update">Update!</h3>

 - I am looking out for PhD positions!.
 Please feel free to reach out if you believe we could be a great team!
-- [01-03-2025] Attended and volunteered at <a href="https://connect.informs.org/iss/blogs/ramnath-chellappa/2024/09/16/code2024-25" target="_blank">CODE: Conference on the Digital Economy</a>, Indian School of Business, Varanasi.
+- [01-01-2025] Attended and volunteered at <a href="https://connect.informs.org/iss/blogs/ramnath-chellappa/2024/09/16/code2024-25" target="_blank">CODE: Conference on the Digital Economy</a>, Indian School of Business, Varanasi.
-- [12-14-2024] Attended <a href="https://www.nber.org/conferences/information-and-competition-digital-economy-fall-2024" target="_blank">ISB-NBER Conference on Information and Competition in the Digital Economy</a>.
+- [14-12-2024] Attended <a href="https://www.nber.org/conferences/information-and-competition-digital-economy-fall-2024" target="_blank">ISB-NBER Conference on Information and Competition in the Digital Economy</a>.
 - [02-12-2024] Joined the SRITNIE team at ISB and started working as a pre-doctoral researcher in the Information Systems Department.

 <h3>More than Research</h3>